13 Fast Food “Facts” That Are Actually False

 Don’t believe everything you hear

 Fast food gets a bad rap, and understandably so in many cases.
 Still, rumors about six-legged chickens and dogfood-based taco meat are a bit overstated.
 Why do such crazy stories persist?
 These urban legends reveal how disconnected we are from our food, says Angel Planells, RD, a spokesperson for the Academy of Nutrition & Dietetics.
 “Most people have never been on a farm to see how livestock are raised,” he says.
-In the past, surveys have found that respondents don’t know what animal hamburgers come from or think chocolate milk comes from brown cows.
+In the past, surveys have found that respondents don’t know what animal hamburgers come from.
 It might be just as easy to believe some of the following fast food myths.
-But now you’ll know better.
+But now you’ll know better than mistaking these myths for food facts.

 Myth: McDonald’s shakes don’t contain milk